oneapi-src/oneDNN/doc/ops_and_patterns.md

 ## Operators

-All the operators defined in [oneDNN Graph Specification](https://spec.oneapi.com/onednn-graph/latest/ops/index.html) are supported.
-Including:
+Supported operation refers to operation which can be converted to oneDNN Graph OP and thus can be part of oneDNN Graph partition.
+The preview supports the following operations as part of Opset defined in oneDNN Graph Spec.
+It supports FP32/FP16/BF16 data type.
+For complete OP definition, please refer to [oneDNN Graph Specification](https://spec.oneapi.com/onednn-graph/latest/ops/index.html).

 - AvgPool
 - AvgPoolBackprop